| CAUSE:

 Thus night does not cause day, nor low-tide cause high-tide, nor recession cause growth, even though the former always

-The setting of the sun however, can be thought of as causing night, because the arrival of local light energy has changed to a
+The setting of the sun however, could possibly be thought of as causing night, because the arrival of local light energy has changed to a

 much smaller value, and the consequent visible environment is what we call night.